ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ---

-Navigate to the `Monolith Folder` and work on the source files under here.
+Navigate to the `monolith` application folder and work on the source files under here.

 Open the `src/main/java/com/redhat/coolstore/service/OrderServiceMDB.java` file and replace its contents with: